alexbit-codemod/sentry-codemods/CONTRIBUTING.md

 # Contributing

-Thanks for improving Sentry Codemod.
-This repo hosts official codemods for Sentry, built in collaboration with Codemod.
+Thanks for your contributions to Sentry codemods to help users adopt latest SDK features easily.

 ## Prerequisites